jpsca/writeadoc/docs/content/quickstart/setup.md

 ![First page](/assets/images/page-index-light.png){ .only-light }
 ![First page](/assets/images/page-index-dark.png){ .only-dark }

 ## Build

 When you are ready to publish your documentation, run the `python docs.py build` command, and your documentation will be generated into a `build` folder.
-This is a static site that can be copied and deployed everywhere.
+This is a static site that can be copied and deployed anywhere.

-Note that your `assets` folder will be **copied** into the build folder, so don't commit the folder into your source code repository, because you will waste space with two copies of the same files.
+Note that your `assets` folder will be **copied** into the build folder, so don't commit the build folder into your source code repository, because you will waste space with two copies of the same files.